 The simple document we receive in Overleaf shows us several things.
-First you notice is that there are commands identifiable by the backslash and often with an argument within curly braces, such as \documentclass{article}.
+First you notice is that there are commands identifiable by a backslash and often with an argument within curly braces, such as \documentclass{article}.
 IATEX produces documents in response to such commands, similar to how you build a web-page in html.
+An important point to note is that all commands in IATEX are case sensitive so make sure you do not accidentally use the wrong case in a command.
+It is useful to know that all basic IATEX commands are written in lower case.
 You will with time learn many commands but it is still a surprising few that are needed to get you far.